eivindfjeldstad/mongo-update/Readme.md

 # mongo-update

-Get object diffs as MongoDB update queries.
+Diff two objects and return a MongoDB update query.
 Useful for reducing the size of your queries.

 Uses [cloudup/mongo-eql](https://github.com/cloudup/mongo-eql) to compare values and and [cloudup/mongo-minify](https://github.com/cloudup/mongo-minify) to optionally filter